brittlewis12/witness-budgets/witness-budgets-v3.md

 - <15% PR rejection rate due to budget violations (after initial adoption period)
 - Measurable automation improvements (pass@k, tactic steps) justifying the dual-rail overhead
 - Extraction success rate >80% for C0–C2 formalized theorems
+- **Contributor engagement:** ≥3 new active contributors to constructive formalization in first year (measured by merged PRs to constructive variants or budget-tracked modules), indicating community buy-in beyond mere compliance

 If these thresholds aren't met, honest documentation of adoption costs vs. benefits would inform whether the framework should be recommended for broader use.